 To help scholars gain an understanding and appreciation of contemporary Britain.

 To contribute to the advancement of knowledge in science, technology, the humanities and social sciences and the creative arts at Britain's centres of academic excellence.

 To motivate scholars to act as ambassadors from America to the UK and vice versa throughout their lives thus strengthening British American understanding.

 To promote the personal and academic fulfillment of each scholar.

-(by the time they take up their scholarship in September 2012) Hold their first undergraduate degree from an accredited four-year college or university in the United States;
+- (by the time they take up their scholarship ie September 2016) hold their first undergraduate degree from an accredited four-year college or university in the United States;

-Obtained a grade point average of not less than 3.7 (or A-) on their undergraduate degree.
-(Exceptions will be considered only on the specific recommendation of the sponsoring college.
+- have obtained a grade point average of not less than 3.7 on their undergraduate degree.
+(Applicants must have a GPA of 3.7 at the time of application).

-Graduated from their first undergraduate college or university after April 2008.
+- have graduated from their first undergraduate college or university after April 2013.